This is how sport promotes sleep!

 #1 The right time

 In order to have a positive effect on sleep behavior, the timing of exercise is crucial.
-Exercise and exertion boost the cardiovascular system and metabolism and have a positive and even stimulating effect on our nervous system.
-Intensive exercise just before going to bed is therefore not advisable and can have a negative effect on falling asleep.
+Exercise and exertion stimulate the cardiovascular system and metabolism and have a positive and even stimulating effect on our nervous system.
+Intensive exercise shortly before going to bed is therefore not advisable and can have a negative effect on falling asleep.

-Sports scientists from ETH Zurich have evaluated 23 studies.
-Their result: those who train intensively less than an hour before going to bed actually run the risk of taking longer to fall asleep and getting less sleep.
+Sports scientists at ETH Zurich evaluated 23 studies.
+Their result: Anyone who trains intensively less than an hour before going to bed actually runs the risk of taking longer to fall asleep and getting less sleep.

-For an acute positive effect on sleep, moderate training sessions 2-4 hours before bedtime are therefore recommended.
-Those who exercise regularly also show better sleep patterns in general.
-With regular training, sports units in the morning or in the morning are also useful.
+For an acute positive effect on sleep, moderate training sessions 2-4 hours before bedtime are recommended.
+Those who exercise regularly also generally have better sleep patterns.
+If you train regularly, sports sessions in the morning or mid-morning are also useful.

-Tip: Complete intensive training units in the morning or in the morning and relax in the last hour before going to bed.
+Tip: Do intensive training sessions in the morning or mid-morning and then relax in the last hour before going to bed in the evening.

 #2 The right intensity

-Heavy loads strain us mentally and physically and therefore require a longer recovery phase.
-The closer the sporting activity is to bedtime, the lower the intensity should be so that the body and mind can calm down again and fall asleep relaxed.
+Severe stress puts a strain on us mentally and physically and therefore requires a longer recovery period.
+The closer the sporting activity is to the time you go to bed, the lower the intensity should be so that your body and mind can relax and fall asleep relaxed.

-Moderate endurance training, such as cycling, jogging or walking, is ideal for being active in the evening and improving the quality of sleep at night.
-On the other hand, intensive strength training should be avoided.
+Moderate endurance training, such as cycling, jogging or walking, are ideal for being active in the evening and improving the quality of sleep at night.
+However, intensive strength training should be avoided.
 Competitive team sports also stimulate the body too much in the evening hours and have a negative effect on falling asleep and the quality of sleep.

-For our health and our sleep, it is ultimately important that we are active at all.
-We can already contribute to our health and a good night’s sleep with short or less intensive exercise units, because “a good combination of sleep, sport and a healthy diet are not only the central building blocks for physical performance, but also for health and well-being”, says sleep expert Dr. Markus Dworak
+Ultimately, the most important thing for our health and sleep is that we are active at all.
+We can contribute to our health and good sleep even with short or low-intensity exercise sessions, because “a good combination of sleep, exercise and a healthy diet are not only the central building blocks for physical performance, but also for health and well-being.” says sleep expert Dr. Markus Dworak

 4. Conclusion

-Sleep promotes regeneration and athletic performance, while regular exercise improves sleep quality and falling asleep
+• Sleep promotes regeneration and athletic performance, while regular exercise improves sleep quality and the ability to fall asleep

-Sports activity at moderate intensity a few hours before going to bed has a positive effect on falling asleep, sleep quality and the proportion of deep sleep
+• Medium-intensity sporting activity a few hours before going to bed has a positive effect on falling asleep, sleep quality and the proportion of deep sleep

-The best time for more intensive sports units is in the morning and in the morning, while moderate endurance sports should be primarily practiced in the evening before going to bed
+• The best time for more intensive sports sessions is in the morning and mid-morning, while moderate endurance sports should primarily be done in the evening before going to bed

 Sources: